SebKuzminsky/zenbot/breakout-board/README.md

 * Resize the board to be more compact, and so the 2x25 connectors fit.
   I can fit two prototypes on a 4x6 board now.

+### Fabrication

+Broke two 0.010 endmills while cutting `back-copper.ngc`.
+The first time I switched in a fresh tool and restarted from just before where it broke, but that was my last spare and now the project is stalled again.

+I guess the 0.010 axial depth of cut is too much, maybe make the cut in two passes of 0.005 or so instead?